 Can we consider the jobs in some "natural order"?
 Fewest conflicts: Pick jobs according to smallest number of incompatible jobs.

-Shortest job duration: Pick jobs according to ascending order of $f_i - s_i$ .
+Can we consider the jobs in some "natural order"?
+Fewest conflicts: Pick jobs according to smallest number of incompatible jobs.
+Shortest job duration: Pick jobs according to ascending order of f_i - s_i.

-Earliest start time: Pick jobs according to ascending order of $s_i$ .
-Earliest finish time: Pick jobs according to ascending order of $f_i$ .
+• Can we consider the jobs in some "natural order"?
+Fewest conflicts: Pick jobs according to smallest number of incompatible jobs.
+Shortest job duration: Pick jobs according to ascending order of $f_i - s_i$.
+Earliest start time: Pick jobs according to ascending order of s_i .